-HIV transmission from body piercing or tattooing is highly unlikely, but it is possible for the blood of an infected person to be left on a needle that is later used to pierce or tattoo another person.
+HIV transmission from body piercing or tattooing is highly unlikely, but the blood of an infected person can be left on a needle that is later used to pierce or tattoo someone else.

 Other blood-borne illnesses, such as hepatitis B and C, can be transmitted by sharing tattooing and piercing equipment.

-* The best way to avoid the risk of getting a blood borne virus from tattooing or piercing is to have these done professionally.
+The best way to avoid the risk of getting a blood borne virus from tattooing or piercing is to have them done professionally.